Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Introduction

-Behavior cloning (BC) from demonstration is another technology to promote the training performance of RL agents.
-It is used by imitation learning (IL) and programming by demonstration (PbD) to learn human-like policies for robot manipulation tasks~\cite{fang2019survey, ravichandar2020recent}.
-The main idea of BC is to duplicate the human policy encoded in the demonstration data to a robot motion planner by supervised learning methods~\cite{ly2020learning}.
-For RL, a common approach is to use BC to obtain a decent human-like policy which then serves as the initial policy for the agent training~\cite{rajeswaran2017learning, tian2021learning, nair2018overcoming}.
-The human-like policy is not necessarily to be the optimal one but is at least a decent policy for robot motion generation.
-This method, however, renders complete separation between BC and agent training, such that BC is not helpful in improving the performance of RL.
-A recent study proposed a novel method to integrate BC into the training process of an RL agent, which greatly improves the convergence speed~\cite{gupta2021reinforcement}.
+Behavior cloning (BC) is another technology to promote the training performance of RL agents.
+The general idea of BC is to force a planning agent to duplicate the human policy encoded in the demonstration data using supervised learning methods~\cite{ly2020learning}.
+Commonly used by imitation learning (IL) and programming by demonstration (PbD), BC helps robot manipulators to learn human-like policies from demonstrations~\cite{fang2019survey, ravichandar2020recent}.
+Since human-like policies are widely considered to be decent, it is common to use a BC policy as the initial policy to train an RL agent~\cite{rajeswaran2017learning, tian2021learning, nair2018overcoming}.
+This method, however, renders complete separation between BC and agent training, in the sense that BC does not help improve the performance of RL.
+A recent study has proposed a novel method to integrate BC into the training process of an RL agent with a customized training loss, leading to an improvement of the convergence speed~\cite{gupta2021reinforcement}.
 However, the demonstration used for BC is generated by a PID controller in a simulation environment, instead of real human data.
-Also, BC is still performed in a \textit{explicit} manner which directly penalizes the deviation between the cloned and the demonstration actions.
-This may lead to the overfitting of the demonstration policy.
-Recent work tries to solve this problem by proposing an \textit{implicit} BC (IBC) method that performs BC by penalizing a certain energy function of the cloned policy, such that the cloned policy is less sensitive to the action deviations~\cite{florence2022implicit}.
+Also, BC is still performed in a \textit{explicit} manner which directly penalizes the deviation between the cloned and the demonstration actions, potentially leading to overfitting to the demonstration.
+Recent work has attempted to resolve this by proposing an \textit{implicit} BC (IBC) method that penalizes a certain energy function of the cloned policy, such that the cloned policy is less sensitive to the action deviations~\cite{florence2022implicit}.

+We believe that proper usage of both heuristics and human demonstration can leverage the training efficiency and generalizability of RL-based motion planning agents.
+Although the application of DMP to robot motion planning based on an on-policy RL algorithm has proved to be successful~\cite{stulp2012reinforcement}, whether and how demonstrations can be exploited to promote the training of DMP-based robot planners via an off-policy RL algorithm remains unsolved.
+Specifically, the following challenging questions need to be answered. \begin{itemize}[leftmargin=*] \item Is it feasible to train DMP using an off-policy algorithm such that the demonstration data can be exploited? \item Is BC a decent method to exploit demonstrations for RL? \item To what extent human demonstrations can promote the performance of an off-policy RL agent? \end{itemize} The answers to these questions may give a novel perspective on designing efficient and generalizable robot motion planners.